pprds-public/predictive-monitoring-of-vital-signs/README.md

-# predictive-monitoring-of-vital-signs
+# Predictive Monitoring of Vital Signs - Agentic AI System (WIP)

 AI-driven implementation of the Parallelization Workflow.
 The system intelligently monitors patients’ vital signs as they stream in.
 Instead of processing data through a single sequential model, it distributes the workload across multiple specialized AI agents that operate in parallel.
+Each agent focuses on a specific task like anomaly detection, forecasting, or contextual correlation.
+This design dramatically reduces latency and improves responsiveness in real-time predictions.